HiPi::BCM2385

 GPIO Register Access

-function of each GPIO pin, read the input state and set the output state.
+These functions allow you to control the GPIO interface.
+You can set the function of each GPIO pin, read the input state and set the output state.

 $bcm->delay( $millis );